 Active Cities re-designs cities and policies to encourage active mobility.
 This reduces the negative impacts of car-centric urban planning.

-This may sound simple, but in reality the pathway from idea to impact is a tough one.
-However, working together across several countries provides the necessary strength.
-Ms Olsen's answers in the video below confirm that this is a very fruitful set-up.
+This may sound simple, but in reality the pathway from idea to impact is fraught with challenges.
+Working together across several countries provides the necessary strength.
+Ms Olsen's statements in the video below confirm that this is a very fruitful set-up.
 It helps everyone to become wiser as the partners cover more angles to the same problem.

 When we meet our partner cities, exchange on challenges and discuss possible solutions, then our ideas grow wings.